moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

    :align: center

-Note: It is possible to build move groups composed of other move groups with the **Add Subgroup** option.
+.. note:: It is possible to build move groups composed of other move groups with the **Add Subgroup** option.
    This can be beneficial in cases where multiple move groups need to be controlled together, such as when planning for simultaneous motions of multi-arm systems.

 Step 5: Add Robot Poses
 -----------------------